-Optimization of Culture Conditions: As with MAbs, cultured cells producing high quantities of bsAbs will have changing metabolic needs during culture.
-Assessing their metabolism by measuring consumption of media components over the culture duration is an excellent way to guide timing and composition of feeds.
-In CHO cell cultures, for example, amino acids such as cysteine and serine can become rate limiting for production of glutathione (44).
-Medium additives with limited stability can be replaced with more stable precursors such as N-acetyl-L-cysteine or S-sulfo-Lcysteine for cysteine (45) and alanyl-Lglutamine or glycyl-L-glutamine for glutamine.
+Composition: As in MAb production, cultured cells producing high quantities of bsAbs will have changing metabolic needs during culture.
+Assessing their metabolism by measuring consumption of medium components over the culture duration is an excellent way to guide timing and composition of feeds.
+In CHO cell cultures, for example, amino acids such as cysteine and serine can become rate limiting for production of glutathione (43).
+Medium additives with limited stability can be replaced with more stable precursors such as N-acetyl-L-cysteine or S-sulfo-Lcysteine for cysteine (44) and alanyl-Lglutamine or glycyl-L-glutamine for glutamine.
 Lipoic acid can become rate limiting for vitamin C (ascorbate) and E (tocopherol) cycling.
 One or a combination of those could be added as supplements to reduce cell stress in production.